Tukwila Civil Rights Lawyer

 Police Use of Excessive Force.
 This is the most frequent means for police officers violating civil rights.
 While police officers are sometimes required to use force, they are required to respect your rights as a human being and they cannot be allowed to indiscriminately injure or kill in order to gain compliance.
 While excessive force is sometimes difficult to prove, you must pursue justice and hold police officers accountable.

-It is hard to do it by yourself, hence it is better to do it with the help of an experienced Tacoma civil rights lawyer.
+It is hard to do it by yourself, hence it is better to do it with the help of an experienced Tukwila civil rights lawyer.
 Call us now at (253) 327-1063 and we will do everything to protect your rights.
-We proudly serve Pierce, King, and Thurston counties.
+We proudly serve King County and Pierce County.